vboussange/vboussange.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Scientific machine learning
+- Complex dynamical systems
 - Ecology and evolution
 # - Interdisciplinary science
 - Mathematical modeling
-- Scientific machine learning
-- Complex systems

 # Education to show in About widget
 education: